 Making the final decision on whether you want stainless steel, cast iron, copper, or aluminum is really a personal decision based on how much time you spend cooking, your expertise in the kitchen and your budget.
 However, when selecting the cookware for your kitchen, you should take the following points into consideration:

 Handles Can Range From Too Hot to Too Heavy

-Handles are typically made from tubular stainless steel, cast stainless steel, heat-resistant plastic, or silicone.
+Handles are typically made of tubular stainless steel, cast stainless steel, heat-resistant plastic, or silicone.

 Both solid and hollow metal handles enable you to go from stovetop to oven, so you have one less pan to clean.
 However, solid metal handles are unwieldy but sturdy.
 Alternatively, lightweight plastic handles won’t get as hot as metal ones, but can’t go in ovens, and they occasionally break.